-- DECK is the mowing attachment mounted on the front of the tractor which includes the carrier frame, deck housing, belt or gear drive components, and cutter blades. - ELECTRONIC CONTROL UNIT (ECU) controls engine functions such as spark timing, fuel/air ratio, etc. - FORWARD SPEED CONTROL (FSC) controls the maximum forward speed of the tractor; functioning as a cruise control. - GRASS HANDLING SYSTEM (GHS[®]) collects mowed material and deposits it in the catcher. - GRASS-PAK® SWITCH is mounted on the grass delivery spout (in the catcher) and activates the "full" signal horn when the grass catcher is full. - GROUND DRIVE refers to the dual hydrostatic transmissions which drive the main wheels. - HYDROSTATIC TRANSMISSION transmits and controls power from the ground drive belt to the main drive wheel. - LEFT HAND (LH) refers to the left-hand side of the tractor when the operator is seated facing forward in the tractor seat.
+- DECK is the mowing attachment mounted on the front of the tractor which includes the carrier frame, deck housing, belt or gear drive components, and cutter blades. - FORWARD SPEED CONTROL (FSC) controls the maximum forward speed of the tractor; functioning as a cruise control. - GRASS HANDLING SYSTEM (GHS®) collects mowed material and deposits it in the catcher. - GRASS-PAK® SWITCH is mounted on the grass delivery spout (in the catcher) and activates the "full" signal horn when the grass catcher is full. - GROUND DRIVE refers to the dual hydrostatic transmissions which drive the main wheels. - HYDROSTATIC TRANSMISSION transmits and controls power from the ground drive belt to the main drive wheel. - LEFT HAND (LH) refers to the left-hand side of the tractor when the operator is seated facing forward in the tractor seat. - POWER TAKE-OFF (PTO) transmits engine power to run the cutter blades and GHS blower.

-- POWER TAKE-OFF (PTO) transmits engine power to run the cutter blades and GHS blower. - POWERFIL® spreads the mowed material throughout the interior of the grass catcher by an oscillating delivery spout. - RIGHT HAND (RH) refers to the right-hand side of the tractor when the operator is seated facing forward in the tractor seat. - SIDE DISCHARGE (SD) discharges mowed material from the right side of the mower deck. - STEERING LEVERS steer the tractor by controlling the dual hydrostatic transmissions. - TRACTOR is the prime mover, including the engine, drivetrain, operator seat, and controls to operate the mower. - TRANSMISSION LOCKOUT releases the hydrostatic transmissions to permit freewheeling the tractor.
+- POWERFIL® spreads the mowed material throughout the interior of the grass catcher by an oscillating delivery spout. - RIGHT HAND (RH) refers to the right-hand side of the tractor when the operator is seated facing forward in the tractor seat. - SIDE DISCHARGE (SD) discharges mowed material from the right side of the mower deck. - STEERING LEVERS steer the tractor by controlling the dual hydrostatic transmissions. - TRACTOR is the prime mover, including the engine, drivetrain, operator seat, and controls to operate the mower. - TRANSMISSION LOCKOUT releases the hydrostatic transmissions to permit freewheeling the tractor. - VERY LOW RESTRICTION (VLR) refers to engine air cleaner system by EnginaireTM.